Affiliate links on Android Authority may earn us a commission. Learn more.

 mySugr is an excellent app for people with diabetes.
 It lets you do things like track your blood sugar, estimate your HbA1c, and you can report your numbers directly to your doctor.
 Plus, it integrates with some existing hardware like Accu-Chek, Aviva Connect, and others.
 It’s a fairly simple app to use.
 Once you get everything set up, you just open it and input your numbers as necessary.
-A premium subscription version adds things like PDF exporting, a smart search function, and reminders.
+A premium subscription version adds PDF exporting, a smart search function, and reminders.
 However, it is entirely optional and the base app works just fine for basic stuff.
 This is just one example of managing a chronic illness with an app.
 You can likely find more options for other chronic illnesses as well.

 MyTherapy is a pill reminder app with a few other tricks up its sleeve.
 The main function is a pill reminder that also lets you log your confirmed medication intake or skips so you don’t accidentally overdose.
-You can also track your dosage over a long period of time, share your numbers with family members, and more.
+You can also track your dosage over a long period, share your numbers with family members, and more.
 The app lets you track other things, such as diabetes, hypertension, arthritis, and other chronic conditions.
 It’s far from perfect, but it’s definitely among the best in its category.

 Price: Free / $27.99 per year